c33howard/signalk-to-batch-format/README.md

 and sending each path once per-batch.
 The MQTT can deal with connectivity gaps with a local buffer on the boat, and indeed, AWS IOT does this by default.

+# What are the Downsides?

+Source data is lost in the to/from CSV transformation.
+This is the big one.
+If the goal is to put the data into a timeseries database, that's probably fine, since you likely don't want the source data anyway.

+This doesn't deal too well with values that are objects.
+I've special cased the ones that affect me and there's nothing preventing more special casing.
+But, as far as I can tell, the signalk specification doesn't provide a good way to generically deal with these types, on the import side at least.

 # Bigger Picture

 My setup is that I have a signalk on a raspberry pi running on my boat which